 An important pillar of the Balanced Approach to Aircraft Noise Management is the reduction of noise at source.
 Aircraft noise ("noise at source") has been controlled since the 1970s by the setting of noise limits for aircraft in the form Standards and Recommended Practices (SARPs) contained in Annex 16 to the Convention on International Civil Aviation (the "Chicago Convention").
 This continues to be the case today.
 Noise provisions appear in Volume I of Annex 16.
 The primary purpose of noise certification is to ensure that the latest available noise reduction technology is incorporated into aircraft design and that this is demonstrated by procedures that are relevant to day-to-day operations.
 This aims to ensure that noise reductions offered by technology are reflected in reductions around airports.

-Noise Standards for jet and large propeller aeroplanes Based on the recommendations of the “Special Meeting on Aircraft Noise in the Vicinity of Aerodromes” (1969), draft International Standards and Recommended Practices for Aircraft Noise were developed and became applicable in 1972.
+Noise Standards for jet and large propeller aeroplanes Based on the recommendations of the "Special Meeting on Aircraft Noise in the Vicinity of Aerodromes" (1969), draft International Standards and Recommended Practices for Aircraft Noise were developed and became applicable in 1972.
 These Standards define three reference measurement points for noise certification, which are illustrated in Figure 1.
 The Standards also set noise limits as a direct function of Maximum Take-off Mass (MTOM) in order to recognize that heavier aeroplanes, which were of greater transport capability, produce more noise than lighter aeroplane types.
 This is the Chapter 2 Noise Standard contained in Annex 16, Volume I. More details on this legacy ICAO Work are provided in the ICAO Environmental Report 2019 (Chapter 2 - 50 years of Annex 16 – the Special Meeting on Aircraft Noise in the Vicinity of Airports).

 certification reference measurement points